 - Fill in the web form below and click Generate STA PDF at the bottom of this page.
 The generated STA PDF will be sent to you via email.

 - Download and print the STA document from the email and have it signed by the Recipient Investigator and the Authorized Recipient Official of your institution.
 The Recipient Investigator is most likely not the Authorized Recipient Official.
 An Authorized Recipient Official is someone who is authorized to sign legal documents on behalf of the institution; this person usually works in the Technology Transfer Department or the Office of Sponsored Research.
 The Authorized Recipient Official’s signature is legally binding upon the institution and they regularly sign contracts or research agreements.
 This STA may also require review from your institution’s legal team.

-- Email the form to Dr. Choonsik Lee (firstname.lastname@example.org) who will transfer the file to the NCI Technology Transfer Center after reviewing the agreement.
+- Email the form to Dr. Choonsik Lee (email@example.com) and the NCI Technology Transfer Center (firstname.lastname@example.org) after reviewing the agreement.

 Once the agreement is approved by the NCI Technology Transfer Center, Dr. Lee will send you the download link.